Becoming a ukulele teacher...by accident

 In 2010 I moved to Newcastle and soon after had a serious bicycle crash resulting in a nasty bump to the head.
 However, excellent medical attention, the luck of the draw and the discovery of a local ukestra (ukulele orchestra) and its founders Mark Jackson and Jane Jelbart, set me on another path, applying my skills and knowledge to this new instrument and sharing them as a ukestra leader, uke and U-bass teacher and music therapy facilitator for more than six years.

 It’s tempting to say (and some ungenerous souls might think it inevitable!) that a brain injury was a clear pathway to ukulele, but I have no doubt that playing music and the support of a musical community was the key to my successful recovery.

 Part of that journey was switching from bass guitar to U-bass - it's so much smaller and lighter and the sound is incredible!!
 I even sold my standard sized Maton acoustic guitar and bought a Mini Maton because once you've experienced the spatial freedom of a ukulele, there is no going back!

 I built Ukulele Central because I'm really interested in people, what they’re aiming for in music playing and how they learn.
-With that in mind, I've listened to what they have to say, researched, implemented methods and developed products to achieve results for ukulele and U-bass players.
+With that in mind, I've listened to what they have to say, researched and implemented methods and developed products which achieve results for ukulele and U-bass players.